dzervoudakes/simple-chat/README.md

 - Run `npm start`
   - The application may be accessed in a web browser at `http://localhost:8080`

-The `client/README.md` provides additional information on build scripts for local development.
+The `client/README.md` provides additional information on build scripts and environment variables.

 ## Technical Requirements